WildernessLabs/Meadow/README.md

 For B0.4.0 and later, the mono runtime is deployed as a seperate binary and needs to be copied to Meadow after the OS has been updated.

-Using the Meadow CLI command line tool:
+Using a local build of the Meadow CLI command line tool:
+ 0. Find your device serial `ls /dev/tty.*`
  1. Disable mono (may need to run twice if you get an exception the first time) `mono ./Meadow.CLI/Meadow.CLI.exe -s /dev/tty.usbmodem01 --MonoDisable`
  2. Erase flash